dosovma/word_of_wisdom/readme.md

 	"X-Request-time:"
 ```

-It's just for fun and to provide a little logic and to ensure a sequence in client-server communication.
+It's just for fun and to structure client-server communication.
 Please, don't be rigorous.

 #### Code decisions that might be unclear

 - MasterKey.
-I decided to use it to provide server stateless.
+I decided to use it to ensure server stateless.
 It's seemed to me as a good alternative of storing have
-  gotten request in database.
+  gotten requests in database.
 - Insufficient unit tests.
-It takes a time, so I wrote a few test to show you that I am skilled in that.
+It takes a time, so I wrote a few test to show that I am skilled in that.

 #### Features that I implemented in real work

-- Couple server load with difficulty.
+- To couple server load with difficulty.
 It provides evenly distribution of requests.
 - Use hash tree https://www.mdpi.com/1999-4893/16/10/462 Merkle tree https://en.wikipedia.org/wiki/Merkle_tree to access
-  to
-  multiple quotes
+  to multiple quotes
-- Refactor mapping challenge and solution strings into structure (new entity).
+- Do a refactor of mapping challenge and solution strings into structure (new entity).
-- Graceful degradation in Client and Server sides
+- Add graceful degradation in Client and Server sides: default value for errors from the other side.
 - Increase test coverage
 - Implement Retry logic in case failure of writing data
-- Improve error handling: add more information, use a context
+- Improve error handling: add more data, use a context
 - Add auth token invalidation logic
 - Close connection when challenge has been sent to client.
 Client will have to open new connection after challenge will
   have been solved.